Gentle Giants Have Returned to Coastal Waters...Please Be Particularly Alert While Boating!

-If you’re on the water this summer, be particularly alert while boating and watch out for manatees.
+If you’re on the water, be particularly alert while boating and watch out for manatees.
 Boat propellers are among the sea mammal’s most dangerous predators.

 Have you spotted a Manatee in the Lowcountry?

 There are a number of ways members of the public can help South Carolina’s manatees.
 Photographs of scars on manatees’ backs and tails are particularly useful, because they can often be used to identify previously known individuals.
 However, manatees should never be approached by boat to obtain pictures.